angyuqian/coffee-code/staying-safe-online/README.md

 Text like no one's watching with [Signal](https://www.signal.org/download)
 [Combat](https://www.cybercivilrights.org) nonconsensual intimate images ("revenge porn")
 [Fight](https://nnedv.org/content/safety-net) online domestic violence
-Contact your local law enforcement agency and [file](https://www.ic3.gov) an Internet Complaint Report if you're being stalked
+If you're in danger, [contact](https://www.bc.edu/offices/bcpd/contact-us.html) your local law enforcement agency
+You can also [file](https://www.ic3.gov) an Internet Complaint Report if you're being stalked
 If you are reluctant to contact law enforcement, [reach](https://www.womenslaw.org/) [out](https://www.cybercivilrights.org/ccri-crisis-helpline/) to other organizations for confidential advice